-No wonder PTSD is often a consequence of the Neonatal journey.
+No wonder PTSD is often a consequence of the neonatal journey.

 Taking home your baby after any time in a NICU unit is filled with many emotions.
 Happiness that finally you can take your little one home, as well as relief, is more than words can express.
 But along with the joy is fear and worry.

 After months of being in a unit with staff supporting your baby 24/7, being solely responsible for the care of your baby can be daunting.
 There has always been someone close by to ask advice and rely on, plus alarms and machines to reassure you all is ok, but now it just you, scared, worried anxious, parents.
-Your Neonatal baby has lots to adjust to in their new environment called home.
+Your neonatal baby has lots to adjust to in their new environment called home.
 There are different sights, sounds, smells and temperatures, even the lighting is different.
 Sometimes all these changes can be overwhelming for your baby.
 This can result in a very unsettled baby and very anxious parents.

 If your baby has continuing health issues this too is stressful to manage and adjust to, not only to your baby being home but also the medical needs that your little one has.
 Emotionally this again can take a heavy toll on you and leave you feeling anxious and overwhelmed.
-Yes, the Neonatal journey doesn’t end when you leave the unit but can continue you for many months, years and sometimes a lifetime.
+Yes, the neonatal journey doesn’t end when you leave the unit but can continue you for many months, years and sometimes a lifetime.

 There are many wonderful organisations that provide support including Bliss, Tommy’s and Best Beginnings.
 Also ask your unit for any information they may have on support locally.
 Some units have on site counselling services for you to access.

 When you go home with your baby again ask about what support is available.
 This will vary in each area, some have outreach programs to support you when your baby is discharged.
-Others have neonatal nurses that will visit you at home to provide addition support.
-Some areas run support groups for you to attend to meet other parents who also have had the journey of Neonatal.
+Others have neonatal nurses that will visit you at home to provide additional support.
+Some areas run support groups for you to attend to meet other parents who also have had the journey of neonatal.
 There are also national support groups such as Neomates.

 It maybe however that it takes weeks, even months for you to feel the full impact of what you have been through.
-Processing the experience in Neonatal can take time and often parents report feeling like they suddenly hit a wall months later which can lead to a surfacing of many emotions.
+Processing the experience of neonatal can take time and often parents report feeling like they suddenly hit a wall months later which can lead to a surfacing of many emotions.
 Those around you with good intentions may try to help by saying that ‘everything is ok now’ or ‘your baby is healthy and doing well’.
 If you find that you are struggling with your experience, having feelings of guilt, anger or sadness or feel you are experiencing symptoms of PTSD then accessing help and support is important.

 What can you do?

-TALK to someone you feel comfortable with about your feelings such as your GP, Health Visitor or Community neonatal nurse.
+TALK to someone you feel comfortable with about your feelings such as your GP, Health Visitor or community neonatal nurse.

 ASK for help from family and friends even in practical ways.
-They may not understand your feelings around your time in NICU with your baby, but they will be eager to help in anyway they can.
+They may not understand your feelings around your time in neonatal with your baby, but they will be eager to help in anyway they can.

 REMEMBER your feelings are part of processing your experience.
 You may feel worried, scared and overwhelmed but also anger, grief and loss.
 Counselling can really help you deal with your feelings and help you work through them so that they do not progress to the point where it overwhelms you.

-Sometimes having a debrief or birth reflection session after you come home regarding your time in Neonatal can help too.
+Sometimes having a debrief or birth reflection session after you come home regarding your time in neonatal can help too.
 This can be arranged with your hospital.